aigarsdz/metalsmith-mallet/README.md

-# metalsmith-jekyll-mapper
+# metalsmith-mallet

-A Metalsmith plugin that allows to migrate Jekyll posts to Metalsmith without any additional changes.
+A mallet is typically used to form sheet metal as well as for forcing tight-fitting parts together.
+The metalsmith-mallet plugin is used to force together [Metalsmith](http://www.metalsmith.io "Metalsmith") and [Jekyll](http://jekyllrb.com "Jekyll - Simple, blog-aware, static sites") or any other static site generator that uses Jekyll style posts.

-This is a very early version of it, therefore it's not published on NPM yet, but I am going to do that very soon.
+I like the idea behind Metalsmith.
+It's simplicity and pluggable architecture is very alluring, but I am still a big fan of Jekyll, therefore I wanted an option to keep my posts unchanged so that I could use both of these tools to generate my blog.

 ## Installation